Articles in this section

 }

-Step3: The Geometry path of the violin plot has been created and update as violinPath in the Update method as shown below.
+Step3: The geometry path of the violin plot is created and updated as violinPath in the Update method as shown below.

 public class BoxAndWhiskerSegmentExt : BoxAndWhiskerSegment